 Extensive experience with product development, software development, product testing, software maintenance, and technical support for commercial products.
 Management experience with software development, technical support, and IT departments.
 Over five years experience in radio and audio production including voice over, copywriting, production and air talent.

-Working at the Oakland and San Francisco ballparks running the systems that feed real time pitch data and play outcome to MLB Gameday, MLB AtBat, StatCast, and the broadcast trucks.
-Do troubleshooting of systems, software, network connections, video processing and broadcast graphics.
+Worked at the Oakland and San Francisco ballparks running the systems that feed real time pitch data and play outcome to MLB Gameday, MLB AtBat, StatCast, and the broadcast trucks.
+Did troubleshooting of systems, software, network connections, video processing and broadcast graphics.

 Formed the LLC to buy a training aircraft to finish flight training and lease it back to the flying club.
 Ran the business at a profit for the seven years I owned the aircraft.
 Helped others form LLCs and buy aircraft for leaseback.
 Consulted on software and hardware configuration, web design, and implementation for a diverse set of clients.

 Consulted with this firm (who requested anonymity) to move all their web based clients to the AWS infrastructure.
 Used a combination of S3 Static sites, WordPress AMIs and Route 53 to complete the project on-time and on budget.

 Produce and voice a weekly alternate music show, broadcast on multiple outlets Worldwide.
 Maintain the station website (WordPress), station on-air automation (Simian), music (NatMuz), commercial logs (NatLog) and email system (GoDaddy).
 Voiced and music produced the 7PM-12M shift for four years.
 You can see and hear some voice, production and air work examples here.